chhaavii/ACMW-x-OHCROP-/README.md

 ### Challenge 3 — AI Poster Designer
 **Type:** Core Creative | **Points:** 20
+**I was not able to attach the file directly to github , I have uploaded a downloaded file **

 A satirical retro-vintage poster series featuring **Ron Weasley** from the Harry Potter universe — playing on internet meme culture around the character (the chess sacrifice, Scabbers being a war criminal, spider phobia, and his perpetually underrated heroism).
 Three initial concepts were generated and refined into a final cohesive poster.